michal-harish/graphstream/README.md

 ```
 mvn clean package
 ```
-The maven command above will generate an assembly jar for each component:
+The maven command above will generate an assembly jar for all components: `targets/SyncsToGraph-0.9.jar` and a `./submit` which can be used as follows:

-1. target/SyncsToGraph.jar
-2. target/ConnectedBSP.jar

-The jars can be deployed to maven and from there managed by jenkins or if you want to test and have yarn environment on your local machine.
-In each case the command is the same:

 ```
-java -cp "`yarn classpath`:target/GraphStream-0.9.jar:<PATH_TO_SCALA_LIBRARY>" <COMPONENT_MAIN_OBJECT> <PATH_TO_GRAPHSTREAM_APP>
+./submit net.imagini.graphstream.connectedbsp.ConnectedBSP /etc/vdna/graphstream/config.properties
 ```

-For example:
+OR

 ```
-java -cp "`yarn classpath`:target/GraphStream-0.9.jar:/Users/mharis/.m2/repository/org/scala-lang/scala-library/2.10.4/scala-library-2.10.4.jar" \
- net.imagini.graphstream.syncstransform.SyncsToGraph \
- /etc/vdna/graphstream/config.properties
+./submit net.imagini.graphstream.syncstransform.SyncsToGraph /etc/vdna/graphstream/config.properties
 ```

 ### Brokers configuration